 - listtex - a useful command for creating summary statistics tables from STATA .dta files and writing them to .tex files.

 - estout - great suite of commands for creating tables of estimation results in STATA and exporting them to .tex files.

-- spmap - very handy for producing maps of data from spatial datasets.
+- spmap - very handy for visualizing georeferenced datasets.

 GIS in Python